2026 SEVA Contest

 Judges reserve the right to not award a SEVA in any category or to disqualify an entry that doesn’t follow the SEVA rules (such as incomplete releases, copyright infringement, late entry, excessive teacher/parent involvement).
 Each year, we have disappointed students and teachers due to this rule.
 Please double check your entry form and video to assure compliance.

-Closed Captioning In an effort to be fully inclusive of all viewers, SEVA requires producers to close caption their entry and submit the captioning file (.SRT or .SBV) with their entry data.
+In an effort to be fully inclusive of all viewers, SEVA requests producers to close caption their entry and submit the captioning file (.SRT or .SBV or .VTT) with their entry data.
 This will allow all viewers to fully understand your video, regardless of a linguistic barrier or hearing impairment.
-The captioning process is quick and free through the captioning tools on YouTube.
-We’ve created a short instructional video to explain the process: Closed Captioning with YouTube.
-You can also view the instructions in handout form.
+The captioning policy applies all videos that contain any audio.
+Even if your video doesn’t include any spoken dialogue you should still include a captioning file.

 SEVA Entries Must Use Only Copyright-Free Materials